AritroSaha10/AritroSaha10/README.md

 <p align="left">
-Hey, I'm Aritro, a self-taught high school student software developer in Mississauga, Ontario.
+Hey, I'm Aritro, a high school student and a self-taught software developer in Toronto, Ontario.
 I enjoy experimenting with new technologies, which is why my GitHub page includes a broad array of projects, from embedded code to web apps.
-As of now, I'm learning C++, React Native, and Swift.
-I'm also focusing on Competitive Programming.
+As of now, I'm focusing on machine learning using TensorFlow and robotics code!
 </p>

 <p align="center">